Star Born: Plot

 Raf and three other men ride the RS 10's flitter south over an abandoned landscape and arrive at a ruined city.
 Near the center of the city they meet the remnant of a devastated population.
 The aliens are preparing a final expedition to a faraway city to retrieve knowledge that may help them regain their civilization and the captain of the Terrans accepts their invitation to join it.
 The expedition takes the aliens, in their globe-ship, and the Terrans, in their flitter, to an abandoned city, where the aliens loot a storehouse.

 With Sssuri heading south to warn his people and the humans at Homeport, Dalgard returns to the forbidden city to spy.
 As Raf watches from hiding, the aliens capture Dalgard and take him to their globe-ship.
 Returning to their city across the sea, the aliens put Dalgard into an arena with a merman and a snake-devil.
 Raf rescues Dalgard and the merman and the three go into the sewers under the city, where they meet a merman war party.
 Re-entering the city with the war party, Raf uses two grenades to destroy the globe-ship and its cargo, but is burned in the process.
 With the aid of the mermen, Dalgard takes Raf to a point on the coast where he and the mermen can send a telepathic call to one of the RS 10's crew.
 With Raf safely returned to his ship, Dalgard faces the daunting prospect of returning to Homeport by himself.

-Reviews

-Kirkus Reviews, on 1 May 1957, wrote:

-Dalgard Nordis, a terran on Astra, goes through a series of adventures which reflect Andre Norton's preoccupation with social problems on a broad if simplified and the possibility of life on another planet in another solar system like Earth's.
-Dal people are fourth or fifth generation settlers but remember Earth well enough be disturbed by the arrival of another space ship.
-Its passengers, discovered and helped by Dalgard after an accident, are the cause of another discovery, the solving of the mystery of The Others, a mighty and tyrannical but supposedly lost civilization that had ruled Astra long ago.
-With a new threat from them overcome, the Terrans try to persuade Dalgard to return with them but he now realizes Astra is his own land.
-Good.